adikar23/Aircraft_Lights_PCB/README.md

 I added slide switches to turn the TAXI light and the LANDING/TAKEOFF lights ON or OFF.
 For the flashing lights, I have used IC555 and IC4017.
 The circuit can be powered by a 9V battery.

 I designed the PCB using EasyEDA.
 After verifying the circuit by doing a quick prototype testing, I ordered the PCBs from ALLPCB.
+ALLPCB is a very well known PCB manufacturer who provides quality PCBs at low cost.

 # Circuit Schematic